oozturkplus/Effective-Prompts-For-AI-Based-Development/README.md

 * Provide clear context and examples.
 * Adhere to respectful language and collaboration within the community.

-Repository creator took assistant (so much) of AI to write below content. :)
+Repository creator took assistant (so much) of AI to write above content. :)